Export view data

 • You can export up to 2,500 entities at a time in aggregate Performance views.
 Use primary filters to break down your export into separate export files.
 For example, you can filter the agents by Agent name, Role, Reports to, Location, Group, or Division.

-• When exporting using the View as group option in the aggregate detail views, you are limited to 100 Queue IDs or 300 User IDs.
+• When you export via the View as group option in the aggregate detail views, you can export up to 100 Queue IDs or 300 User IDs.
 If you exceed these limits, a warning message appears, preventing the export.
-To export the file, filter out the number of entities in your view, by reducing the number of queue or user IDs in your group.
+Consider reducing the number of queues or user IDs in your group to filter out the number of entities in your view when exporting to a file.

-• The export file contains all of the exported data available in the view, with the following differences:
+The export file contains all the exported data available in the view with the following differences:

-• The export contains all rows for the view, not just the rows visible on the current page.
+• The export contains all the rows for the view and not just the rows visible on the current page.

 • If the view shows the current interval, then the Interval Complete column in the export says FALSE.